StormBit/janus/doc/Configuration Guide.md

 Modules allow Janus to function.
 Without many of these modules, you will have a misconfigured or malfunctional Janus Client.
 Anything prefixed with Modules:: is optional.
 We've configured with some recommended ones.

-"::" indicates folder in relation to the src/ folder.
-For example, Modules::Ban points to src/Modules/Ban.pm. "*" indicates all files in the directory ending with ".pm".
-Commands::* will load all modules in src/Commands/.
+`::` indicates folder in relation to the src/ folder.
+For example, `Modules::Ban` points to `src/Modules/Ban.pm`.
+`*` indicates all files in the directory ending with `.pm`. `Commands::*` will load all modules in `src/Commands`.

 Example Module block shown below with all available modules:

     modules {
         Commands::*
         Modules::Ban